shinyquagsire23/monado/doc/changes/big/mr.873.md

+---
+- mr.873
+- mr.1517
+---

-New compute based rendering backend in the compositor, currently only supports a single projection layer so it's not enabled by default.
-But comes with ATW.
+New compute based rendering backend in the compositor.
+Through the layer squasher it supports both projection and cube layers, not cubemap or equirect layers.
+It is not enabled by default.
+It also supports ATW.
+On some hardware the use of a compute queue improves latency when pre-empting other GPU work.